-Connecticut is known for manufacturing innovation has an opportunity to build on a number of successful NSF projects and regional and national relationships.
+Connecticut is long known for manufacturing innovation has an opportunity to build on a number of successful NSF projects and regional and national relationships.
 The College of Technology has used system investments along with NSF ATE, CCLI, and CSEMS funding to make significant progress towards in engineering and technology disciplines.
 CBIA has also received four previous NSF grants for private sector partnerships to improve public education.
 The NGM Initiative is building on these prior investments, thereby, partnering effectively with industry to establish curriculum pathways that prepare workers for 21st Century jobs.

-For the NGM Initiative and its objectives to be successful, it must attract students to career pathways in manufacturing.
-Connecticut has been chosen by NAM to be the first state wide "roll out" location in the nation for their new campaign to make manufacturing a preferred career choice of 18-28 year olds by the end of this decade.
-This multi-faceted campaign will require strong collaboration between the business community and higher education to achieve the goal of attracting new participants into manufacturing and will build on the strong relationship that the COT has with CBIA and CBIA has with NAM.
+For the COT-RCNGM Initiative and its objectives to be successful, it must attract students to career pathways in manufacturing.
+The RCNGM and CBIA has been developed a state wide campaign to make manufacturing a preferred career choice of 18-28 year olds by the end of this decade.
+This multi-faceted campaign will require strong collaboration between the business community and higher education to achieve the goal of attracting new participants into manufacturing and will build on the strong relationship that the COT has with CBIA.

-This paper will focus on the curriculum pathway and the plan for the implementation of the COT and the NGM.
-The Next Generation Manufacturing Initiative in CT and how the characteristics of agility, innovative technology and global metrics (quality and environment) are being incorporated into the educational process and thereby prepare the workforce that must support US industry to remain competitive.
+This paper will focus on the marketing campaign initiative in CT and how the characteristics of agility, innovative technology and global metrics (quality and environment) are being incorporated into the educational process and thereby prepare the workforce that must support US industry to remain competitive.
 In addition, the paper will include strategies that are being used for the successful marketing, recruitment and retention of students